sonlab-metu/SONLab-FRET-Tool/installers/README.md

 3. **First Run**
    - If you see a security warning, right-click the app and select "Open"
    - Then click "Open" in the security dialog

+## Important Notes

+### Python Version Requirement
+- **Python 3.10 is strictly required** for compatibility with all dependencies
+- Other Python versions, including newer ones, are not supported and may cause issues
+- The installer will verify Python 3.10 is installed before proceeding

 ## PyTorch Backend Selection